 About the Speaker:

-Vicente L. Rafael is Professor of History and Southeast Asian Studies at the University of Washington, Seattle.
+Vicente L. Rafael is the Giovanni and Ann Costigan Endowed Professor of History at the University of Washington, Seattle.
 He is the author of several works on the cultural and political history of the colonial and post-colonial Philippines as well as topics ranging from the comparative histories of translation, empire and the politics of language and representation, and sovereignty and criminality in the making of the nation-state.
 His books include, Contracting Colonialism, White Love and Other Events in Filipino History, The Promise of the Foreign and most recently, Motherless Tongues: The Insurgency of Language Amid Wars of Translation, all published by Duke University Press.

 Can we start with the presumption that translation has a history or histories?
 In order for us to be able to discuss the history of translation, it must be postulated that we can tell one form of translation from another or, at the very least, how the form of translation is transformed through the passage of time; that translation is a certain regime or a set procedure that can be described as distinct or conceptually differentiated from other regimes or procedures.